au-williams/discord-bot/readme.md

 ghcr.io/au-williams/discord-bot:master
 ```

-⭐ **Docker is recommended** so the bot can start with your OS and recover from network issues. ⭐
+⭐ **Docker is recommended so the bot can start automatically and recover from network issues.** ⭐

 ## Anatomy of the bot